-Pride detours us from truth in actually believing we are better than we are.
+Pride detours us from truth in actually believing we are better than we are. (high focus on how you see yourself)

 - In what ways do you fantasize about people seeing you as better than you really are?
-(First, let them answer on their own.
+(First, let them answer to themselves on their own.
 Then read each of these questions and then let people comment on which ones stick out to them.) - In discussions, do you feel that your ideas and thoughts are better than others'?
 Y/N

 - Is it hard for you to hear about an area where you are failing?
-Y/N - Is it impossible for you to live with people misunderstanding or wrongly judging you?
+Y/N - Is it hard for you to live with people misunderstanding or wrongly judging you?
 Y/N - Why do you think you would find yourself responding 'yes' to any of these questions?